 Evergreen, Trees, Decorative fruit or berries

-From the Peruvian Andes.
-Fast growth 25 to 40 ft. tall and wide.
+Native to the Peruvian Andes.
+Fast growth to 25–40 ft. tall and wide.
 Trunks of old trees are he...

 Desert Southwest native often sold as A. farnesiana, which is cold tender.
 Plant A. small...